DmitryGubanov/portfolio-backtester/README.md

 So on average we get 7.2% a year, but we would have had to weather a 56% drop during the 2008 recession (yikes).

-### Step 2
+### Step 2: Introduce bonds

-Let's try to add bonds, a 'natural' hedge to stocks.
+Let's try to add bonds, a 'natural' hedge to stocks, to try and mitigate some of those losses.
 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds